What Is a Subjective Complement?

 Mastering Linking Verbs: A Practical Guide

 Understanding linking verbs is crucial for constructing grammatically correct and clear sentences.
-Worth adding: they connect the subject of a sentence to a word or phrase that describes or identifies it, rather than showing an action.
-As we’ve explored, these verbs differ significantly from action verbs, which express an action performed by the subject.
+In real terms, they connect the subject of a sentence to a word or phrase that describes or identifies it, rather than showing an action.
+Practically speaking, as we’ve explored, these verbs differ significantly from action verbs, which express an action performed by the subject.
 The key difference lies in their function: linking verbs relate, while action verbs do.

 What's more, the “look” verb presents a persistent challenge.
-Even so, as highlighted in the pitfalls, it’s a versatile word.
-In real terms, distinguishing between its action and linking forms requires careful consideration of the sentence’s structure and the role of the complement.
+Plus, as highlighted in the pitfalls, it’s a versatile word.
+But distinguishing between its action and linking forms requires careful consideration of the sentence’s structure and the role of the complement.
 Don’t simply assume it’s an action verb; look for the descriptive element that follows it.